Article 6 of the Waste Framework Directive 2008/98/EC details conditions to be satisfied for a certain specified waste to cease to be waste, namely:

 - the use of the substance or object will not lead to overall adverse environmental or human health impacts

 End of waste can normally be determined using one of three methods:

 - a successful determination for an end of waste submission

 End of Waste regulations

-The European Commission (EC) has adopted two End of Waste regulations:
+The European Commission (EC) has adopted three End of Waste regulations:

 For these materials to cease to be waste the following applies: